varig203/6408S/README.md

-src/autonomous.cpp contains all of the autonomous routines. src/hardware.cpp contains the hardware definitions and configuration. src/reuseFunc.cpp contains the reusable functions. src/Master-Selector is everything for the auton selector.
+src/autonomous.cpp contains all of the autonomous routines. src/hardware.cpp contains the hardware definitions and configuration. src/reuseFunc.cpp contains the reusable functions.

-include/Master-Selector is for the auton selector headers. include/robot is for the headers included in src/
+include/robot is for the headers included in src/

 ## Licensing